+The BS86C08C/BS86D12C devices both have one Time Base Interrupt while the BS86E16C/BS86D20C has two Time Base Interrupts.
 The function of the Time Base Interrupt is to provide regular time signal in the form of an internal interrupt.
 It is controlled by the overflow signal from its internal timer.
 When this happens its interrupt request flag, TBnF, will be set.
 To allow the program to branch to its respective interrupt vector addresses, the global interrupt enable bit, EMI and Time Base enable bit, TBnE, must first be set.
 When the interrupt is enabled, the stack is not full and the Time Base overflows, a subroutine call to its respective vector location will take place.
 When the interrupt is serviced, the interrupt request flag, TBnF, will be automatically reset and the EMI bit will be cleared to disable other interrupts.